 Grüne Tanne Inn in Jena

-In this inn the first German student fraternity (Burschenschaft) was founded in 1815.
-This Burschenschaft is therefore also called Urburschenschaft.
-An interesting detail can you see in the flag on top of the edifice.
+The first German student fraternity (Burschenschaft) was founded in this inn in 1815.
+Therefore, this Burschenschaft is also called Urburschenschaft.
+An interesting detail is the flag on top of the building.
 It shows an upside-down version of the modern German flag.

 At the Stechbahn of Celle